2022 Jeep Grand Cherokee Problems Analysis Guide

-Steering, forward collision avoidance, lane departure, and electrical system issues are among the top complaints received by the NHTSA from vehicle owners
+Top Problems: Steering, forward collision avoidance, and electrical system issues

 Updated on Author: Brian Jones | Reviewer: Sergei Lemberg

+Available in the U.S. since the fourth quarter of 2021, the 2022 Jeep Grand Cherokee is heralded by Jeep as being the most technologically luxurious and advanced 4×4-capable Grand Cherokee ever.
 After a decade with nearly the same design, the 2022 Jeep Grand Cherokee ushered in a new fifth generation.
 As a two-row model, this lineup is said to be “re-engineered for the future.”
-However, consumer complaints are pouring in, many reporting the same issues plaguing the 2021 model.
+However, consumer complaints are pouring in, many reporting the same issues that have plagued the 2021 model.
 The most common of these relates to power steering failures and phantom braking.

 Most Common Problems